onedata/onedata-documentation/docs/user-guide/tokens.md

 the token is intended exclusively for accessing user files and causes all other APIs to be disallowed or limited to the minimum required to handle data access requests.
-Such tokens can only be used in the Oneprovider service for REST/CDMI operations on files or mounting a Oneclient.
+Such tokens can only be used in the Oneprovider service for REST/CDMI operations on files or mounting Oneclient.

 The list of *data access caveats*: